Healthdirect Free Australian health advice you can count on.

 What causes blepharitis?

-The most common cause of blepharitis is a bacterial infection affecting the base of your eyelashes or the glands in your eyelids.
+The most common cause of blepharitis is a bacterial infection that affects the base of your eyelashes or the glands in your eyelids.

 Other causes include: